redmorestudio/leadership/README.md

 [Click this link to get the actual leadership philosophy](https://github.com/redmorestudio/leadership/blob/262f4789fb7be91b4da790efe67c684247b715c8/Seth's%20Leadership%20Philosophy%20v3-1.pdf).

-I've developed this over the years, and will evolve.
+I've developed this over the years, and will evolve over the years to come.
+Where will it be in 10 years?
+In 20?

 This document is aspirational.
 I hold myself to it as best I can, but part of it is that failure is expected and, in fact, encouraged.
 If you're not failing - you're not trying hard enough.
 And as I learn, this document will evolve.
 Where will it be in 10 years?